Avanade/Beef/docs/Entity-CodeGeneration-Config-Xml.md

 Property | Description
 -|-
 **`EventPublish`** | Indicates whether to add logic to publish an event on the successful completion of the `DataSvc` layer invocation for a `Create`, `Update` or `Delete` operation.
 Defaults to `true`.
-Used to enable the sending of messages to the likes of EventHub, Service Broker, SignalR, etc. This can be overidden within the `Entity`(s).
+Used to enable the sending of messages to the likes of EventHub, Service Broker, SignalR, etc. This can be overridden within the `Entity`(s).
 **`EventSubjectRoot`** | The root for the event name by prepending to all event subject names.
-Used to enable the sending of messages to the likes of EventHub, Service Broker, SignalR, etc. This can be overidden within the `Entity`(s).
+Used to enable the sending of messages to the likes of EventHub, Service Broker, SignalR, etc. This can be overridden within the `Entity`(s).
 **`EventActionFormat`** | The formatting for the Action when an Event is published.
 Valid options are: `None`, `UpperCase`, `PastTense`, `PastTenseUpperCase`.
 Defaults to `None` (no formatting required)`.
 **`EventTransaction`** | Indicates whether a `System.TransactionScope` should be created and orchestrated at the `DataSvc`-layer whereever generating event publishing logic.
 Usage will force a rollback of any underlying data transaction (where the provider supports TransactionScope) on failure, such as an `EventPublish` error.
 This is by no means implying a Distributed Transaction (DTC) should be invoked; this is only intended for a single data source that supports a TransactionScope to guarantee reliable event publishing.
 Defaults to `false`.
 This essentially defaults the `Entity.EventTransaction` where not otherwise specified.